 So what’s the solution?
 What if I told you that you could go through your entire day with perfect vision, without glasses or contacts?
 It sounds too good to be true, I know.
 But it’s not.
 It’s called sleepSEE®, and it’s a revolutionary technology that I’ve been using to help my patients in Fayetteville for years.

 Think of it like a retainer for your eyes.
 You wear a pair of custom-designed lenses while you sleep.
 They gently and safely reshape the front surface of your eye, the cornea, to correct your vision.
 When you wake up in the morning, you take them out, and you can see clearly all day long.
 No glasses, no contacts, no surgery.
 It’s that simple.
 The cornea is a bit like memory foam; the sleepSEE® lens creates a precise mold, and the cornea holds that shape for the rest of the day, giving you clear vision.
-And yes, it’s FDA-approved and has been for years.
+And yes, it’s FDA-cleared and has been for years.
 Learn more about how it works [blocked].

 Ortho-K vs. Glasses vs. Contacts: A Quick Comparison